limix/limix.github.io/install.md

 Alternatively, Limix can be installed via [pip][3].
 This will require to manually resolve all the Python and C dependencies.
-We refer the user to the [Install][4] section of the documentation for further information.
+We refer the user to the [Install section][4] of the documentation for further information.

 [1]: https://conda.pydata.org/docs/index.html